Recently I wanted to get into some heart rate training techniques and do some other work evaluating calorie burn.

 Why a chest strap heart rate monitor (HRM)?

-These types of heart rate monitor are known to be the most accurate.
+These types of heart rate monitors are known to be the most accurate.

 Because it’s a chest strap, it isn’t impacted by movement (like a heart rate monitor you wear on your wrist or arm).